sranins/BusinessApplication-ReleaseNotes/articles/Spring18/operations-finance/dynamics365-finance-operations/analytical-workspaces-embedded-power-bi-cost-management.md

 management Power BI content.
 The category hierarchies should be considered as an alternative to Item group.

-The Cost administration workspace provides a bird's-eye view of
+The Cost administration workspace provides a bird's-eye view of:

 -   Overview (Application data)